cstubben/pmcXML/README.md

                      3                      3                      1                      1                      1                      1

-You can search down the XML tree and find the three main nodes of a PMC XML file including front with abstract, body with main text, and back with references.
+You can search down the XML tree and find the three main nodes of a PMC XML file.
+These include the front with abstract, body with main text, and back with references.

 	xpathSApply(doc, "//article/child::node()", xmlName)
 	[1] "front" "body"  "back"

-In some cases, tag names are not specific, so searching up the tree may help to find a specific type of tag.
+In some cases, tag names are not specific, so searching up the tree may help find a specific type of tag.
 For example, article-titles are included within the references cited or in the title group and both tags are needed to return the main title.

 	table( xpathSApply(doc, "//article-title/parent::node()", xmlName) )
 	mixed-citation    title-group